Early White Hair: Myths, Facts, Causes and Prevention Tips

 The Causes of Early White Hair at a Young Age Include:

-• Genetics: If your parents or grandparents started greying at an early age, you might too.
+• Genetics: If your parents or grandparents started greying at an early age, you may also experience this.
 Genetics significantly influence when and how extensively we develop white hair.

-• Autoimmune Diseases: Certain conditions like alopecia areata and vitiligo cause the immune system to attack pigment cells in hair follicles, leading to white hair.
+• Autoimmune Diseases: Certain conditions, such as alopecia areata and vitiligo, may cause the immune system to attack pigment cells in hair follicles, resulting in white hair.

 • Thyroid Disorders: Malfunctioning thyroid glands, whether due to hyperthyroidism or hypothyroidism, can affect melanin production and contribute to premature greying.